baragaun/bg-node-client/README.md

     if (eventType === MultiStepActionEventType.tokenFailed) {
       // The user entered the wrong token.
       // todo: Show an error message to the user. return;
     }

+    if (eventType === MultiStepActionEventType.timedOut) {
+      // The multi-step action timed out.
+      // todo: Showing an error message
+      return;
+    }